 - Take advantage of the Visa Infinite Concierge Service

 Chase Sapphire Reserve® comes with a host of travel perks.
-These include a $300 annual travel credit, rental car perks and special benefits when staying with The Luxury Hotel & Resort Collection℠.
+These include a $300 annual travel credit, rental car perks and trip cancellation/interruption insurance.
 The card also charges no foreign transaction fees.

 You can add an authorized user to your card for $75 annually, and they’ll be able to enjoy the same lounge perks.